gioblu/PJON/documentation/configuration.md

 ```

 ### Acknowledgement
-The [synchronous acknowledgement](/specification/PJON-protocol-acknowledge-specification-v1.0.md#synchronous-acknowledge) is by default enabled but can be disabled if required:
+With the acknowledgement enabled the transmitter has reception certainty.
+It is by default enabled but can be disabled if required:
 ```cpp
   bus.set_synchronous_acknowledge(false);
 ```